swisscom/bugbounty/vulnerabilities/README.md

 ## Non-Qualifying Vulnerabilities
 The following issues are not considered relevant under the Programme:

  * The absence of a security feature alone without demonstrated impact
+ * Missing security best practice
  * Disclosure of non-sensitive information, even in bulk
  * Denial-of-Service attacks
  * "Self" XSS without demonstration of further impact (e.g. no adverse effects on victim)